Monday, March 29, 2021

 Juha Jyrkas/Sydameni Kuusipuulle/Earth And Sky Productions/2019 CD Review

-Juha Jyrkas is a solo artist from Finland that is a former songwriter Korpiklaani and plays folk metal and this is a review of his 20219 album "Sydameni Kuusipuulle" which was released by Earth And Sky Productions.
+Juha Jyrkas is a solo artist from Finland that is a former songwriter for Korpiklaani and plays folk metal and this is a review of his 20219 album "Sydameni Kuusipuulle" which was released by Earth And Sky Productions.

 Ritualistic sounding drumming starts off the album along with some melodic riffing a few seconds later.
 All of the musical instruments also have a very powerful sound to them while the solos and leads also add in a great amount of melody and black metal screams can also be heard in some parts of the music.